telerik/teststudio-docs/docs/automated-tests/troubleshooting/handle-dynamic-attributes.md

 Modern web applications often generate dynamic attributes for the HTML elements.
 This is often a significant challenge for test automation tools.
 Test Studio provides built-in capabilities to ease the automatic recording of elements for such pages and their long-term maintenance.

-This article will guide you through the handy features, which can ease you when automating a web application which elements have dynamic attributes.
+This article will guide you through the handy features, which can ease you when automating a web application whose elements have dynamic attributes.

 ## Record the Scenario

-For this tutorial we use a sample application.
-The task is to click on the button and verify that the text in the paragraph is changed after the click.
+In this tutorial, we use a sample application.
+The task is to click the button and verify that the text in the paragraph is changed after the click.

 ![Sample web app](/img/automated-tests/troubleshooting/handle-dynamic-attributes/1Showcase.png)

-We’ve already launched <a href="/automated-tests/recording/overview#start-a-recording-session" target="_blank">Test Studio’s recorder and recorded</a> the following test steps:
+We’ve already launched <a href="/automated-tests/recording/overview#start-a-recording-session" target="_blank">Test Studio’s recorder</a> and recorded the following test steps:

 ![Recorded steps](/img/automated-tests/troubleshooting/handle-dynamic-attributes/2RecordedTest.png)

 ## Execute the Test and Explore the Results

-Upon <a href="/automated-tests/test-execution/quick-execution" target="_blank">execution of this sample test</a>, we expect it to pass successfully.
-However, it fails to locate the element for step 2., which should click the button on the page.
-The failure listed in the <a href="/automated-tests/test-results/step-failure-details" target="_blank">step failure details</a> is 'Element Not Found'.
+Upon <a href="/automated-tests/test-execution/quick-execution" target="_blank">execution</a> of this sample test, we expect it to pass successfully.
+However, it fails to locate the element for step 2, which should click the button on the page.
+The failure listed in the <a href="/automated-tests/test-results/step-failure-details" target="_blank">Step Failure Details</a> is 'Element Not Found'.

-Following the <a href="/automated-tests/troubleshooting/element-not-found" target="_blank">troubleshooting steps how to handle an error 'Element Not Found'</a>, you find out that the button has dynamic value for its _id_ attribute and it is different each time the page is reloaded.
+Following the <a href="/automated-tests/troubleshooting/element-not-found" target="_blank">troubleshooting steps on handling an 'Element Not Found' error</a>, you find out that the button has a dynamic value for its __id__ attribute, which is different each time the page is reloaded.

-If executed this test fails and editing the Element in Live reveals the button has dynamic id (it changes each time when the page is reloaded).
+If executed, this test fails, and editing the Element in Live reveals that the button has a dynamic id (it changes each time when the page is reloaded).

 ![Recorded steps](/img/automated-tests/troubleshooting/handle-dynamic-attributes/3EditElement.png)